The Missing Lynx: Production

-On March 2, 2005, Raul Garcia and Manuel Sicilia were hired and set to write and direct The Missing Lynx.
+In March 2005, Raul Garcia and Manuel Sicilia were hired and set to write and direct The Missing Lynx.
 Jose E. Machuca co-wrote the script for the film.
 Antonio Banderas, Marcelino Almansa, Juan Molina and Manuel Cristobal produced the film with the budget of $6,500,000 for release in 2008.
-On June 7, 2006, it was announced that Abraham Aguilar, Beatriz Berciano, Carlos del Pino, David García, Steven Hughes, Conchi López Rojo, Julio Núñez, Esperanza Pedreño and David Robles joined the film.
-On August 9, 2007, it was announced that Sergio De La Puente would compose the music for the film.
+Abraham Aguilar, Beatriz Berciano, Carlos del Pino, David García, Steven Hughes, Conchi López Rojo, Julio Núñez, Esperanza Pedreño and David Robles joined the film in 2006.
+Sergio De La Puente composed the music for the film.
 Development and storyboarding of the film was completed in Madrid, Spain.
 Production then moved to London, England for the final phases of animation, lighting, color and production in order to maximize tax credits offered to foreign film projects in the United Kingdom.
-In September 22, Aurum Productions and Phase 4 Films acquired distribution rights to the film.
+On September 22, Aurum Productions and Phase 4 Films acquired distribution rights to the film.

 Release

 The film was theatrically released on December 25, 2008 by Aurum Productions and Phase 4 Films and was released on DVD in October 15, 2009 by Aurum Productions.